gohugoio/hugo/content/extras/livereload.md

  * data files
  * layouts
  * current theme
+ * configuration files

-Whenever anything changes Hugo will rebuild the site, continue to serve the content and as soon as the build is finished it will tell the browser and silently reload the page.
-Because most hugo builds are so fast they are barely noticeable, you merely need to glance at your open browser and you will see the change already there.
+Whenever anything changes, Hugo will rebuild the site while continuing to serve the content.
+As soon as the build is finished, it will tell the browser and silently reload the page.
+Because most Hugo builds are so fast they are barely noticeable, you merely need to glance at your open browser and you will see the change, already there.

-This means that keeping the site open on a second monitor (or another half of your current monitor) allows you to see exactly what your content looks like without even leaving your text editor.
+This means that keeping the site open on a second monitor (or another half of your current monitor) allows you to see exactly what your content looks like, without even leaving your text editor.

+## Disabling Watch

+If for some reason you don't want the Hugo server's watch functionality, just do:

+{{< nohighlight >}}$ hugo server --watch=false
+{{< /nohighlight >}}

 ## Disabling LiveReload

-LiveReload works by injecting JavaScript into the pages it creates that creates a web socket client to the hugo web socket server.
+LiveReload works by injecting JavaScript into the pages Hugo generates, which creates a connection from the browser web socket client to the Hugo web socket server.

 Awesome for development, but not something you would want to do in production.
-Since many people use `hugo server --watch` in production to instantly display any updated content, we’ve made it easy to disable the LiveReload functionality.
+Since many people use `hugo server` in production to instantly display any updated content, we’ve made it easy to disable the LiveReload functionality:

-    $ hugo server --watch --disableLiveReload
+{{< nohighlight >}}$ hugo server --disableLiveReload
+{{< /nohighlight >}}

 ## Notes

-The `--watch` flag is enabled by default when `hugo server` is run.

 You must have a closing `</body>` tag for LiveReload to work.
 Hugo injects the LiveReload `<script>` before this tag.